, January 30, 2022, admin

 The SaaS buying journey is one that’s littered with obstacles.
 The time between when a prospect learns about your solution to the moment they fill out a form could be weeks, even months.
 From there, it could be even longer until they’re exposed to enough additional touchpoints to finally agree to talk with a member of your sales team.

 To complicate things further, not all MQLs are equal in terms of quality.
 This poses a problem for marketing teams that are primarily focused on generating MQLs.

 Is MQL truly the most accurate measure of marketing value?
-Should SaaS marketers focus on SQLs instead?
+Should SaaS marketers focus on SQL instead?

-An MQL has taken the first steps to becoming a customer and is primed to receive additional contact.
-From a very general perspective: Marketing Qualified Leads turn into Sales Qualified Leads (SQLs), which then turn into customers.
+An MQL has taken the first steps to become a customer and is primed to receive additional contact.
+From a very general perspective: marketing-qualified leads turn into sales-qualified leads (SQLs), which then turn into customers.
 While marketing efforts can bring leads in, the lead’s behavior is what prompts marketers to consider them an MQL.

 An SQL or Sales Qualified Lead is a lead your sales team has qualified as a potential customer.
 SQLs are in your sales funnel, and your team is actively working to move them closer to a deal.
 They’re at the end of the consideration stage and are moving into the decision-making stage of their buyer’s journey where they’ll appreciate sales-focused content and support.

 Typically, a sales-qualified lead is confirmed after an initial outreach call with someone on your sales team, who can determine how serious the lead is about your product, and how motivated they are to buy.